wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 <tr>
 <td>Metrics and histograms</td>
 <td markdown="span">[wavefront-appmetrics-sdk-csharp](https://github.com/wavefrontHQ/wavefront-appmetrics-sdk-csharp)</td>
-<td>Implements App Metrics, so you can instrument custom business operations to send metrics and histograms to Wavefront. </td></tr>
+<td>Implements App Metrics, so you can instrument your application code to send custom metrics and histograms to Wavefront. </td></tr>

 <tr>
 <td>Trace data</td>
 <td markdown="span">[wavefront-opentracing-sdk-csharp](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-csharp)</td>
-<td>Implements OpenTracing, so you can instrument custom business operations to send traces and spans to Wavefront. </td></tr>
+<td>Implements OpenTracing, so you can instrument your application code to send custom traces and spans to Wavefront. </td></tr>
 </tbody>
 </table>